fsuri/Basil_SOSP21_artifact/store/janusstore/README.md

 - `client` instantiates several `shardclients` to forward one-shot txn = {pieces} to the appropriate replica(s)
 - coordinator dispatches the pieces to the appropriate replicas
 - Matt said that Janus has a dedicated coordinator for txns in the same data center => no need to entwine client and coordinator role, can simply have the client forward to a local replica to act as coordinator to dispatch the pieces
+- Paper mentions that client and coordinator are co-located; do we implement both? i.e. client == coordinator == a designated replica

+- client and coordinator are co-located, as in the paper =>
+- can have shardclient aggregates responses from replicas within the shard, so the client can aggregate those to determine conflicts/fast path
+- should have a proxy btwn client (coordinator) and shards to wrap the get/puts from client into a single transaction to be forwarded to the participating replicas

+- will want to extend common/replica/AppReplica and can ignore LeaderUpCall() function bc no leader in janus and ReplicaUpCall() bc replicas can independently act on receipt of COMMIT message from coordinator/proxy

+- params in ReplicaUpCall() are just for generic input/output

+- note any interesting observations while doing this thing

 # Timeline and TODOs
 - 3/17: Define headers and system design for Janus modules